-If you're considering tiny house living but are on the fence about downsizing, test-driving one of the following seven teeny vacation homes will resolve all doubts.
-How so, you may ask?
+If you're considering tiny house living but are on the fence about downsizing, test driving one of the following seven teeny vacation homes will resolve all doubts.
+"How so?" you may ask.
 These little abodes were built for full-time living.
-Even better, each one was designed by a different small homebuilder you can hire.
-We share what you need to know on the following pages.Continue to 2 of 8 below.
+Even better, each one was designed by a different small home builder you can hire.
+We share what you need to know on the following pages.

-Caravan: The First Tiny House Hotel Located in Portland, Oregon
+Caravan: The First Tiny House Hotel

-Caravan shares details about the homebuilders who constructed their tiny homes on their site.Continue to 4 of 8 below.
+Caravan shares details about the homebuilders who constructed their tiny homes on their site.Continue to 2 of 5 below.

 The Tumbleweed Tiny House Company is the business credited with sparking the Tiny House Movement back in 2002 when they sold their first teeny home on wheels.

-The Rustic Modern House Incorporates Repurposed Materials
+The Rustic Modern Tiny House

 If the charming home looks familiar, you may have seen it on the TV show Tiny House Nation.

-The Tiny Kanga House is an Awesome Prefab
+Tiny Kanga House

-The Kanga on E 2nd is a vacation rental in Austin, TX designed by Kanga Room Systems.
+The Kanga E 2nd is a vacation rental in Austin, TX designed by Kanga Room Systems.
 They create high-quality wood product kits for accessory structures and tiny homes that you can build yourself or hire them to assemble.

-The Pocket House is an Eco-Friendly Tiny Home
+The Pocket House

+The abode's environmental features include walls coated with very low VOC paint.
 The house also has a few amenities that enhance its livability, including a high-efficiency washer and dryer and a compact patio for your outdoor enjoyment.

 The Pocket House has a three-night minimum stay.